expilu/nmea-server/README.md

 # nmea-server
 A NMEA TCP server and sentences generator in C#

+**Important:** Note that this is a hobbyist implementation of a NMEA server that lacks many of the features or sentences of NMEA.
+This is done mainly to support this other project [SailawayToNMEA](https://github.com/expilu/sailaway-api-to-nmea)

 # How to use

 1. Download [NMEAServerLib.dll](https://github.com/expilu/nmea-server/releases/download/v1.0.0.0/NMEAServerLib.dll) and add it to your project references.